ccshaney/gabola/TECHNOTES.md

                    -I MIN_MAPIDENTITY
                       Minimum mapping identity of contigs [default=80]
 ```
-### § Main Module 3 – LAB Scaffolding:
+### § Main Module 3 – LCB Scaffolding:
-If you choose to run the Preprocess module separately, you have to at least run both Preprocess Step II & III before LAB Scaffolding.
+If you choose to run the Preprocess module separately, you have to at least run both Preprocess Step II & III before LCB Scaffolding.

 #### *Step I. Collect barcodes for each candidate scaffold end pair*